On scaling limits of random trees and maps with a prescribed degree sequence: Stable Boltzmann maps

-\begin{proof} This result generalises Proposition~12 in~\cite{Marzouk:Scaling_limits_of_random_bipartite_planar_maps_with_a_prescribed_degree_sequence} whose proof extends readily here: for notational convenience, suppose that we are in one of the first three cases of the theorem (the last case is similar).
+\begin{proof} This result generalises Proposition~12 in~\cite{Mar18b} whose proof extends readily here: for notational convenience, suppose that we are in the first case of the theorem.
 Let $\Lambda(T^{\varrho_n}_{n,B_S})$ denote the number of leaves of the forest $T^{\varrho_n}_{n,B_S}$, which equals the number of vertices minus one in the associated map.
 Then the above total variation distance is bounded above by